katademy-decks/kubernetes/Kubernetes_Concepts/README.md

 <details>
 <summary>
-If two pods required to be on same node, what to do?
+<b>If two pods required to be on same node, what to do?</b>
 </summary>
 If the two Pods absolutely must be colocated, put their containers in the same Pod.&nbsp;
 </details>

 <details>
 <summary>
-Specify affinity that the&nbsp;server&nbsp;Pod is scheduled on the same node that is also running a Pod labeled&nbsp;cache
+<b>Specify affinity that the&nbsp;server&nbsp;Pod is scheduled on the same node that is also running a Pod labeled&nbsp;cache</b>
 </summary>
 <div>----</div><div>spec:
 </div> &nbsp;affinity: